All photos courtesy of Fair Trade.

 - Benefits (including health care and leave benefits) that meet or exceed national minimums

-According to Katie Schneider, senior public relations manager for Fair Trade USA, “The vast majority of Fair Trade coffee farmers are small farmers that are part of cooperatives.”
+According to Katie Schneider, public relations consultant for Fair Trade USA, “The vast majority of Fair Trade coffee farmers are small farmers that are part of cooperatives.”
 She adds that these farmers reap the benefits “of being in a cooperative, like discounted farming supplies [and] help transporting and processing their harvest, and they are better able to negotiate prices.”

 Fair Trade USA also charges its sellers an additional 20 cents per pound, billed after the fact, to go into a community development fund to be invested by its cooperatives into local projects like schools, medical clinics, computer labs, and playgrounds, Schneider says.